Rebuilding Trust After Narcissistic Abuse

 5. Learn Who is Trustworthy (and Who is Not)

-✔ Safe people respect your boundaries.
+✔ People respect your boundaries.

-✔ Safe people listen without dismissing your feelings.
+✔ People listen without dismissing your feelings.

 ✔ Safe people show consistent honesty and integrity.